Chiv2-Community/unchained-wiki/docs/mod-installation.md

 If you encounter issues with mods:

 - Ensure you're running the game through the Unchained Launcher
-- Check that the mod is compatible with your version of Chivalry 2
 - Try disabling other mods to check for conflicts
 - Verify the mod file is properly placed in the correct directory
 - Join our [Discord](https://discord.gg/chiv2unchained) for community support